EasyAbp/EasyAbpGuide/Module-Development-Specification.md

 ### Abstraction

-Try to design an abstract module and add provide more implementations.
+Try to design an abstract module and provide more implementations.

 > For example: `EasyAbp.Abp.Sms`, `EasyAbp.Abp.Sms.Aws`, `EasyAbp.Abp.Sms.Azure`